Facebook thinks saying ‘all men are trash’ is hate speech — it’s not

 — Marcia Belsky (@MarciaBelsky) October 19, 2017

-The reasons why some women believe “men are trash” are in the millions, but mainly it comes from toxic masculinity, male privilege, and upholding old-fashioned patriarchal concepts.
-So technically, men aren’t trash simply because they were born a boy, but because of all of the trappings of what being male usually includes.
+The reason why women believing “men are trash” are in the millions is because they are mainly referring to toxic masculinity, male privilege, and upholding old-fashioned patriarchal concepts.
+So technically, men are not trash simply because they were born a boy, but because of all of the trappings of what being male often includes.

 What’s Facebook thinking?